 We use specialist units to help offenders address the reasons for their offending.

-Forty percent of the offender population identify as Maori, so supporting Maori offenders to lead a crime-free life is a strong focus for us.
+Around half of the offender population identify as Maori, so supporting Maori offenders to lead a crime-free life is a strong focus for us.
 As well as engaging closely with iwi to find local and specific solutions for Maori offenders we run Tikanga programmes, and we have Maori focus units operating in five different locations.

 We also have two Whare Oranga Ake units to support people to re-enter society.

 Pacific people have a strong established culture in New Zealand.
 The Pacific Focus Unit offers a therapeutic environment to motivate Pacific prisoners to address their offending behaviour by using pro-social behaviours to model Pacific values and beliefs.

 The majority of self-care units house up to 20 prisoners who are in some form of full-time work (under our release to work programme).

 Self-care accommodation, mainly situated outside of a prison’s secure perimeter, provide prisoners with a degree of autonomy.
 The open, shared accommodation teaches people the necessary living skills (budgeting, cooking and cleaning) required for a successful reintegration into society.

 The violence prevention unit is for violent offenders who are at high risk of further violent offending and gives participants the skills to avoid re-offending.

 High intensity treatment programmes are provided by psychologists for people who are at highest risk of violence or sexual re-offending.
 These prison-based, therapeutic community environments are offered in six special treatment units.

 These programmes include intensive reintegration and safety planning for release.